kailash-manasarovar/statement/docs/index.md

 - If you travel to Dénia and talk to a few people, ask them if they know me.
 - They will say yes.
-- A [Spanish official confirmed it](timeline/2024/october.md#visiting-inma-again-in-madrid); everyone in Dénia knows who I am.
+- A [Spanish government official confirmed it](timeline/2024/october.md#visiting-inma-again-in-madrid); everyone in Dénia knows who I am.
 - If you ask them why the whole town persecuted and terrorized me for three years, I expect the answers will be quite interesting.
 - Perhaps you'll find someone who saw me going to the toilet, or bathing, or doing yoga, or taking an enema.
 - Maybe someone heard me farting loudly.
-- Many of the men will have seen footage of me masturbating in my bedroom or the bathroom while I was drugged out of my mind on spiked hallucinogens and aphrodisiacs.
+- Many of the men will have seen footage of me masturbating in my bedroom or bathroom while I was drugged out of my mind on spiked hallucinogens and aphrodisiacs.
 - No doubt they will have seen the regular sedated-rape sessions broadcast live from my apartment, or even [the preliminary switcheroo sex-assaults filmed live at music classes at the conservatory](crimes/protagonists/vidal-sastre.md#at-least-four).
 - You could ask them if they were watching the porn specials back in 2015, 2013, or even 2008 from my other homes.
 - Why not ask them who else they're watching in similar situations; there's bound to have been masses of live-action spy-cam sex-slaves everyone knows about.
 - Ask them how many of those women ended up dead, and if you like you could ask them if they expected the same for me.
-- Did any of them get access to private conversations I may have had with colleagues about things I had to sign NDAs about?
+- You could ask them if they got access to private conversations I may have had with colleagues about things I had to sign NDAs about.
-- I wonder how many of them saw footage of me as a child, sedated and gang raped by a group of black men, or any of the other multiple times I ended up in porn without my conscious awareness, knowledge, or consent.
+- Or whether they saw footage of me as a child, sedated and gang raped by a group of black men, or any of the other multiple times I ended up in porn without my conscious awareness, knowledge, or consent.
 - Don't forget to ask them about the flourishing pedo-porn and baby-rape industry in the region.
-- I can imagine you could start a conversation off with one of these people and it feel normal, and funny, and they're laughing, in a jeering way - they're better than those sluts they watch on the porn channels - and you mention the children, and the conservatory teachers, and they're still laughing, but there's a flutter in their voice now, and you mention the babies, and there's a splutter, and then they stop laughing, you lose eye contact with them, and maybe, just maybe, the shame can come in and they're human again.
+- I can imagine you could start a conversation off with one of these people and it feel normal, and funny, and they're laughing, in a jeering way - they're way better than those foreign sluts that everyone hates that they watch obsessively on the porn channels - and you mention the children, and the conservatory teachers, and they're still laughing, but there's a flutter in their voice now, and you mention the babies, and there's a splutter, and then they stop laughing, you lose eye contact with them, and maybe, just maybe, the shame can come in and they're human again.

 ### Colleagues and employers